mklabs/mklabs.github.com/_posts/2012-12-30-gnu-make-for-building-frontend-assets.md

 The pattern is always the same:

-- include the recipes from `tiny-lr` into tour project Makefile
+- include the recipes from `tiny-lr` into your project Makefile
 - define a target for your root directory
 - define your "empty" targets, and the list of files you want to monitor.
 - trigger a POST request and `touch` the directory to update its mtime